 - V&V mechanisms for linking results of runtime analysis (e.g. from execution traces) with design models expressing system requirements (both functional and non-functional ones);

 - (Industrial) case studies, experience reports, literature reviews or visionary positions related to any of the previously mentioned topics.

 Papers must be submitted in PDF format and strictly adhere to the LNCS proceedings format.
 We advocate two types of papers:

 - Short papers (maximum 6 pages) describing experience reports, tool demonstrations or position papers.

-Paper submissions will be made electronically via the workshop submission web page (not available yet).
+Paper submissions will be made electronically via the workshop submission web page.
 All submissions must be original work, and must not have been previously published, nor be under consideration for publication, elsewhere.

 At least one author of each accepted paper should register for the conference and participate in the workshop.

 All submissions will be reviewed by at least three members of the program committee.

 - Hugo Bruneliere (IMT Atlantique & LS2N – CNRS)

 - Abel Gómez (Universitat Oberta de Catalunya)